cravatandco/cravatnco/README.md

 This is the firm's homepage.
-The code is open so those can create a simialr site at low cost.
+To test it on your own computer run the following commands in your Terminal.app or Windows Powershell.
 ## Deploy via Terminal/Windows Powershell

 First, run the development server: